-In Gesture To India, Pakistan Offers Easy Access To Sikh Holy Site
+In Gesture To India, Pakistan To Open Cross-Border Pathway To Sikh Holy Site

 For decades, India's Sikhs have longed to reach one of their holiest sites, a soaring white temple, built on a river bank.
 From about 2 miles away, they constructed viewing platforms simply to gaze at Gurdwara Darbar Sahib Kartarpur.